 Design and technology

 The CrossHelmet obviously looks sleek on the eye.
 But beyond its extremely pleasing aesthetics, there is nothing much to suggest that it is different from conventional helmets.
 Talk about not judging a book by its cover!
 Perhaps the most important feature of the helmet is the rear vision it provides for the rider.
-This is made possible by a high-definition rear-view camera that projects a live feed onto a lens in the visor.
+A high-definition rear-view camera projects a live feed onto a lens in the visor.
 Thus, riders are able to look back without taking their eyes off the front.
 In addition to the rear view camera, the wide-view visor allows the rider to see even more of the road and eliminates blind spots.

 More than the 360-degree visibility, however, the smart helmet also displays GPS information, has Bluetooth connectivity, and comes with a music player.
-All these features can be controlled via an app, as you would expect from any smart device.
+As you would expect from any smart device, you can control all these features via an app.
 If you are worried about how you’ll possibly enjoy playing music while riding, the speakers and built-in noise control system have you covered.

 Riding information and information sharing